Ruth Mackenzie, Baroness Mackenzie of Sherwood: Arts administration

-She was appointed artistic director of the Holland Festival in Amsterdam in 2013, which saw her deliver four festivals from 2015 to 2018.
-She acted as consultant dramaturg of the Vienna Festwochen.
+Mackenzie was appointed artistic director of the Holland Festival in Amsterdam in 2013, which saw her deliver four festivals from 2015 to 2018.
+She also acted as consultant dramaturg of the Vienna Festwochen.
 She became the first female artistic director of the Théâtre du Châtelet in Paris, France, in 2017 but was sacked from the job in August 2020 for reasons that remain unclear years later.

 In early 2022 Mackenzie worked with the Mayor of London, Sadiq Khan, on the "Let's Do London" campaign.

 In March 2022, she was announced as the artistic director of the Adelaide Festival from its 2023 edition.
-Initially she worked with the incumbent co-directors Neil Armfield and Rachel Healy before taking over in mid-2022.
-In August 2024 it was announced that Mackenzie had been appointed Program Director, Arts, Culture and Creative Industries Policy within the Department of the Premier and Cabinet.
+Initially she worked with the incumbent co-directors Neil Armfield and Rachel Healy, before taking over in mid-2022.
+In August 2024 it was announced that Mackenzie had been appointed program director, arts, culture and creative industries policy within the South Australian Department of the Premier and Cabinet.

+In June 2025, Mackenzie joined the British Council as their new director of arts.
+She continues in the role subsequently to her appointment to government in July 2026.

+Politics

+On 22 July 2026, British prime minister Andy Burnham appointed Mackenzie to serve as Parliamentary Under-Secretary of State in the Department for Digital, Culture, Media and Sport, which included a life peerage in order to be able to serve in the junior ministerial position in the House of Lords.
+The role involves assisting the senior minister in charge of the department, as an arts minister.
+Mackenzie was created as Baroness Mackenzie of Sherwood in the City of Nottingham on 24 August 2026.

 Recognition and awards

 Mackenzie was appointed a member of the Order of the British Empire in 1995, and a Commander of the Order of the British Empire for her work on the 2012 London Olympics.

+On 22 July 2026, Andy Burnham nominated Mackenzie for a life peerage.

 Other roles

 Mackenzie has also been a special adviser to five Secretaries of State for Culture, Media and Sport, and has acted as a consultant to the Barbican Centre, the London Symphony Orchestra, Google, the BBC and the Tate Gallery.

-Mackenzie was appointed chair of the London Area Council of the Arts Council, with her term running from 1 July 2018 until 30 June 2022, after being nominated by London mayor Sadiq Khan.
+She was appointed chair of the London Area Council of the Arts Council, with her term running from 1 July 2018 until 30 June 2022, after being nominated by London mayor Sadiq Khan.